Identifiability of Deep Polynomial Neural Networks: Main results

 \subsection{PNNs with biases}

 The identifiability of general PNNs (with biases) can be studied via the properties of hPNNs.
 The simplest idea is \textit{truncation} (i.e., taking only higher-order terms of the polynomials), which eliminates biases from PNNs.
 Such an approach was already taken in \cite{ComoQU17-xrank} for shallow PNNs with general polynomial activation, and is described in \Cref{sec:app_bias}.
-We will follow a different approach based on \textbf{homogenization}: we transform a PNN to an equivalent hPNN keeping the information about biases at the expense of increasing the layer widths.
-This approach allows us to obtain simpler proofs of identifiability with bias terms. \begin{lemma}[Homogenization] There is a one-to-one mapping between polynomials in $d$ variables of degree $r$ and homogeneous polynomials of the same degree in $d+1$ variables.
-We denote this mapping $\Pspace{d}{r} \to \Hspace{d+1}{r}$ by $\homog(\cdot)$, and it acts as follows: for every polynomial $p \in\Pspace{d}{r}$, $\widetilde{p} =\homog(p)\in\Pspace{d+1}{r}$ is the unique homogeneous polynomial in $d+1$ variables such that
+We will follow a different approach based on the well-known idea of \textbf{homogenization}: we transform a PNN to an equivalent hPNN with structured parameters keeping the information about biases at the expense of increasing the layer widths.
+Our key result is to show how this can be used to study the identifiability of PNNs with bias terms.
+The following correspondence is well-known. \begin{definition}[Homogenization] There is a one-to-one mapping between polynomials in $d$ variables of degree $r$ and homogeneous polynomials of the same degree in $d+1$ variables.
+We denote this mapping $\PSpace{d}{r} \to \HSpace{d+1}{r}$ by $\homog(\cdot)$, and it acts as follows: for every polynomial $p \in\PSpace{d}{r}$, $\widetilde{p} =\homog(p)\in\HSpace{d+1}{r}$ (that is $\widetilde{p}(x_1,\ldots,x_d,{x_{d+1}})$) is the unique homogeneous polynomial in $d+1$ variables such that